RecursivePineapple/MatterManipulator/README.md

 ## Which traits are copied?

-The goal is to completely support AE and GT, though some machine-specific settings in GT have been intentionally skipped.
+The goal is to completely support AE and GT, though some niche machine-specific settings in GT have been intentionally skipped.
 If there's anything critical missing, feel free to open an issue.

 ### GregTech